Embedded in Excel (Table of Contents)

 You need to select the “Create from File” tab.
-As we are adding a PDF file, therefore you need to select “Adobe Acrobat Document” under the object type.
-Check or tick the box of display as Icon.
+As we add a PDF file, you need to select “Adobe Acrobat Document” under the object type.
+Check or tick the box of the display as Icon.

-Select the PDF file that you want to embed and click on Open (PDF File Name: Layers in Photoshop) this step will insert a PDF file in the worksheet.
-As soon as the PDF is inserted in the worksheet, PDF also opens by default.
+Select the PDF file that you want to embed and click on Open (PDF File Name: Layers in Photoshop); this step will insert a PDF file in the worksheet.
+As soon as the PDF is inserted into the worksheet, the PDF also opens by default.
 You can close the PDF file and continue to work with Excel.

-Now, at last if you double click on pdf object, that PDF file will get opened.
-Simultaneously you can insert multiple PDFs or other files, by following the above-mentioned steps.
+Now, at last, if you double click on the pdf object, that PDF file will get opened.
+Simultaneously you can insert multiple PDFs or other files by following the above-mentioned steps.

 How to Insert the Embedded PDF File Object?